KuangjuX/KuangjuX/README.md

 ## Tech

-- Use PHP in BackEnd once, studying Golang currently
+- Use PHP in BackEnd once, Studying Golang currently
 - Use Vue and JavaScript in FrontEnd
 - Use Python in machine learning and implement of some simple tools
 - Try to build a simple Database in C